themejuice/graft/README.md

 automatically on each `vagrant up`, even if your VM has recently been `destroy`'d.

-**This is done so that you have the freedom to run `vagrant destroy` without losing all that precious data within stored in your databases.**
+**This is done so that you have the freedom to run `vagrant destroy` without losing all that precious data stored within your databases.**

 ## Automatically generated self-signed SSL certs
 When a `.conf` file within `config/apache-config/sites/` contains a virtual host with